 Founding Board Members

 Dr. Lauren Kinsman-Costello is an Assistant Professor in the Department of Biological Sciences at Kent State University, where her lab group spreads the message that #mudmatters by exploring the biogeochemistry of freshwater aquatic ecosystems including urban wetlands, Great Lakes coastal bays, and arctic peatlands.
 Dr. Kinsman-Costello earned a BS in Environmental Sciences from the University of Notre Dame and a Ph.D. from Michigan State University, where I worked at the W.K.
 Kellogg Biological Station, in Zoology and Ecology, Evolutionary Biology, and Behavior.
 She studies study elemental cycling to better understand how ecosystems, especially muddy ones, work.
-She is currently the lead PI for the LEARN-ODNR H2Ohio project.
+She is currently the lead PI for the LEARN-ODNR H2Ohio Wetland Monitoring Program.

 Dr. Kevin McCluney